-Another reason to submit is that, once a journal publishes your work, you have a connection with them.
+Once a journal publishes your work, you have a connection with them.
 This can really help when you publish a book or chapbook.
 The first chapbook of mine that was published had very few sales but the second did much better, not because it was a better book, but because at that point I'd built up a past publication list of literary journals that had published my work.
 Well over half supported the chapbook.